-- To qualify for entry to the SE Hay Contest, the producer and submitting Extension Agent must complete the Contest Entry Form.
-This form, along with a $22 check ($20 for the testing fee plus $2 for Hay Contest entry fee) made payable to UGA FEW Lab, MUST BE SUBMITTED SIMULTANEOUSLY to:
+To qualify for entry to the SE Hay Contest, the producer and submitting local Extension Agent must submit the entry form and payment SIMULTANEOUSLY to:

 Southeastern Hay Contest